zion-off/notification-microservice/README.md

 </details>

-We instantiate a separate queue for each provider.
+We instantiate a separate queue for each provider, which allows for finer control over each provider and facilitates horizontal scaling.
+For example, each queue can be rate limited in accordance with the corresponding provider's capacity, or the queues can be deployed across regions to ensure isolation.
 When the handler routes a request to a given provider, it essentially enqueues the request to the provider's respective queue.

 ## Retry after delay